Iamaugustin3/Hands-on-Kuberenetes/README.md

 # Hands-on-Kuberenetes
-A better understanding on kebernetes and YAML
+A better understanding on kebernetes with YAML